18. THE ZOROASTRIAN CENTURIES

 18.4 Sintashta and Arkaim

 The Boyce theory of origins focused upon Kazakhstan, an extensive area of steppe, desert, forest, and mountain.
-More specifically, Boyce gave attention to the Sintashta settlement in northern Kazakhstan, an archaeological site dating to the second millennium BCE.
+More specifically, Boyce gave attention to the Sintashta culture in northern Kazakhstan, an archaeological complex dating to the second millennium BCE.
 “In general the material remains of the Sintashta people, and the indications which these yield about their social and religious life, accord remarkably well with the relevant facts which can be gleaned from the Gathas” (Boyce, Antiquity and Constant Vigour, p.
 37).

-Sintashta was a large fortified settlement in the southern Urals, and featured chariot burials.
-It was excavated from 1968 onwards.
+Sintashta was a large fortified settlement in the steppelands east of the South Ural mountains.
+The site was excavated from 1968 onwards.
 Sintashta is strongly associated with the sprawling Andronovo culture of Eurasia, as this part of Russia is known.
-Yet Sintashta and Petrovka have been described as earlier than classical Andronovo culture, and exhibit some differences.
-There are clusters of sites associated with these names, and Russian archaeologists dubbed the Sintashta complex as the “land of towns.”
+Sintashta and Petrovka were earlier than classical Andronovo culture, and exhibit some differences.
+Clusters of sites are associated with these names.
+Russian archaeologists dubbed the Sintashta complex as the “land of towns.”
 An argument occurred amongst specialists as to whether these early sites could be identified as Proto-Indo-Iranian, with all the significances of linguistic genesis appended.
 One trend of interpretation has been to justify the pro-argument by the appearance of the chariot.

 The Arkaim settlement

-Arkaim had two protective circular walls, and the dwellings inside were separated by a circular street around a central square.
-An archaeological assessment is that the number of inmates at Arkaim was about 1500 to 2500.
-Those statistics mean a town by the standards of that time.
+Arkaim had two protective and massive circular walls; the dwellings inside were grouped around a central square.
+The site is about 150 metres in diameter.
+According to archaeological assessment, the number of inmates at Arkaim was about 1500 to 2500.
+Those statistics mean a town by the standards of the period.
 Outside the walls were arable fields irrigated by a system of canals.
 See further K. Jones-Bley and D. G. Zdanovich, eds., Complex Societies of Central Eurasia from the 3rd to the 1st Millenium BC (2002).

 18.5 Continuum of Religion Theory

 The chronological gap in scholarly interpretation amounts to six centuries or more.
-Boyce notably dismissed the computations of the ancient Zoroastrian priesthood, who contributed the “traditional date” in their receptivity to Greek speculation.
+Boyce notably dismissed the computations of the ancient Zoroastrian priesthood, who contributed the “traditional date” for Zarathushtra in their receptivity to Greek speculation.
 She inferred that the priests adopted Greek fiction to fill a vacuum in their own exegetical tradition.

 18.6 Achaemenian Liberalism and the Kirder-Mani Rivalry

 To return to the basic question of why I took such an interest in Zoroastrianism.
 The basic answer is because of the challenge posed by the investigation and charting of complexities, as indicated above.
 I had always wanted to probe deeper into that religion.
-The theme of religious continuation, or a contrasting transition, is furthermore only one aspect of the data.
+The theme of religious continuation, or a contrasting transition, is only one aspect of the data.
 There are many purely cultural dimensions of the type which often fascinate spectators of sites like Persepolis, the royal city and palace complex in Fars, created by Achaemenian monarchs from the late sixth century BCE.
-The craftsmanship in stone is of a high standard, the result of artisan labour recruited from all over West Asia and the Mediterranean, including Greeks.
+The craftsmanship in stone is of a high standard, the result of artisan labour recruited from all over West Asia and the Mediterranean, including Greek craftsmen.

 According to Boyce, all the Achaemenian kings were Zoroastrians, beginning with Cyrus the Great.
-Those monarchs are certainly noted for their tolerance of religious beliefs amongst subject peoples, contrasting with the more insular situation, later arising in Sassanian Iran, and associated with the high priest Kirder (Kartir).
+Those monarchs are certainly noted for their tolerance of religious beliefs amongst subject peoples, contrasting with the more insular situation, later arising in Sassanian Iran, associated with the high priest Kirder (Kartir).
 Persepolis was destroyed in 330 BCE by the greedy Macedonian army of Alexander the Great.
 Several generations earlier, the Persian king Xerxes had attacked Athens and burned Greek temples.
 Zoroastrianism survived the killing and looting which ended Persepolis.